POS 1005 SUMMER ODYSSEY 20XX: FSC IN D.C.

 POS 4999 SENIOR SEMINAR IN POLITICAL SCIENCE

 Four hours.
-Prerequisites: Senior standing and twelve hours in Political Science or permission of the instructor, and successful completion of coursework that satisfies Effective Communication SLOs A and B. Empirical theoretical approaches and the qualitative and quantitative methodologies used by political scientists in the study of political attitudes and behavior.
+Prerequisites: Permission of the instructor, and successful completion of coursework that satisfies Effective Communication SLOs A and B. Empirical theoretical approaches and the qualitative and quantitative methodologies used by political scientists in the study of political attitudes and behavior.
 Capstone course.
 Gen Ed: SW (Ap), Qn, EC-C